mbromber/artifact-sorted-datalog-hammer/README.md

 ## Artifact Instructions

 This artifact contains two scripts that simplify the replication of the benchmark experiments presented in the paper.
-The first script [run_selection.pl](https://github.com/mbromber/artifact-sorted-datalog-hammer/blob/master/run_selection.pl) runs a selection of benchmarks for a given solver and stores its results in a CSV file in the folder [Results/CSV/](https://github.com/mbromber/artifact-sorted-datalog-hammer/tree/master/Results/CSV/).
-The second script [combine_results.pl](https://github.com/mbromber/artifact-sorted-datalog-hammer/blob/master/combine_results.pl) combines the returned CSV files into two latex tables: one corresponds to Table 1 from our paper and the other provides some additional details.
+The first script [run_selection.pl](#runselection) runs a selection of benchmarks for a given solver and stores its results in a CSV file in the folder [Results/CSV/](https://github.com/mbromber/artifact-sorted-datalog-hammer/tree/master/Results/CSV/).
+The second script [combine_results.pl](#combineresults) combines the returned CSV files into two LaTeX tables: one corresponds to the result table from our paper and the other provides some additional details.
 A more detailed description of both scripts can be found after this section.

 ### Run Experiment
-The following series of commands execute the tools [SPASS-SPL](https://github.com/mbromber/artifact-sorted-datalog-hammer#spass-spl-v07), [SPASS-SPL v0.6](https://github.com/mbromber/artifact-sorted-datalog-hammer/blob/master/README.md#spass-spl-v06), vampire, spacer, z3, and cvc4 on all applicable benchmarks with a time limit of 40 minutes (=2400 seconds).
+The following series of commands execute the tools [SPASS-SPL](#spass-spl-v07), [SPASS-SPL v0.6](#spass-spl-v06), vampire, spacer, z3, and cvc4 on all applicable benchmarks with a time limit of 40 minutes (=2400 seconds).
 Running all commands at once takes roughly 31 hours.
 This is mainly due to the two SMT solvers z3 and cvc4 that time out on most of the tested problems.
 Therefore, we decided to split the whole experiment into more managable parts.
 Each part can be executed in less than 5 hours.
 That should make it possible to run the experiment comfortably in the span of several days including breaks between each step.

 **Note:** It is also possible to run an abridged version of the experiment by decreasing the time limit.
 For instance, 10 minutes (=600 seconds) should be enough time to produce a fair approximation of the original results and takes overall only 8 hours to execute.
 This can be done by replacing all occurrences of `--timelimit=2400` with `--timelimit=600`.